Goblin (band): 4/5 of original Goblin members reunion, live and studio activity, 2013–present

 Massimo Morante died in June 2022, at the age of 69.

 In 2023, Giacomo Anselmi former member of Goblin Rebirth joined Goblin on guitar, replacing Massimo.

-In August 2024, due to internal conflict, both Agostino Marangola and Fabio Pignatelli have left Goblin.
+In August 2024, due to internal conflict, both Agostino Marangolo and Fabio Pignatelli have left Goblin.

 Original Goblin drummer Walter Martino and "Fabio Frizzi Live" bassist Roberto Fasciani have since replaced them both.

 The band will now be known as Goblin Legacy.

+Walter Martino died in Livorno on 7 March 2026, at the age of 72.

 Style and influences

+Goblin has been described as "Italian prog-to-disco giallo soundtrack kings".

 AllMusic's review of Goblin's soundtrack for Deep Red describes the score as "an ambitious affair that blends jazz, prog rock, and heavy metal into an effective and totally distinctive style" and the track "Deep Shadows" as "a frenetic slice of King Crimson-style jazz-rock".

 Influences cited by Goblin include Yes, Genesis, King Crimson, Gentle Giant and Emerson, Lake & Palmer.
 The band Zombi was influenced by Goblin.
 The band Opeth included an instrumental titled "Goblin" on their eleventh album, Pale Communion, in tribute to the band.

-Curiosities

-Daniela Scalia, star of the sport investigative procedural Sport Crime chose her fictional name "Dani Goblin" as a hommage after listening to "Aquaman".

-Former rugby player an co-protagonist of Sport Crime Luca Tramontin stated that he rates Goblin at the height of Deep Purple, Led Zeppelin and Black Sabbath.